MaferManrique/carto-challenge/README.md

 This project is best utilized with Docker for ease of use and configuration simplicity.
 Just follow these instructions to run the project:

 1. Obtain Google Cloud Credentials and place the `credentials.json` file in the `config` directory.
 Ensure the file is named `credentials.json` and located in the `config` folder.
 You can follow the steps in this [tutorial](https://developers.google.com/workspace/guides/create-credentials#service-account).
 If not, adjust the path to the credentials file in the `docker-compose.yml` configuration and the Jupyter Notebook accordingly.
+Make sure the credentials are linked to a project with BigQuery API enabled.
 2. Run the following command to build the Docker image:

 ```